Former Bakersfield elementary school principal Leslie Chance sentenced 50 years to life in prison for husband's murder

 An audible sigh of relief came from Todd Chance’s family members in the corner of the crowded courtroom as the maximum sentence for his 2013 murder was handed down by Judge Charles Brehmer on Wednesday morning.

-Leslie Chance was sentenced 50 years to life in prison at the Kern County Superior Courthouse for the murder of her husband.
-Chance was sentenced on one count of first-degree murder along with a firearm enhancement conviction, which both held sentences of 25 years to life.
+Leslie Chance was sentenced to 50 years to life in prison at the Kern County Superior Court for the murder of her husband.
+Chance was sentenced on one count of first-degree murder along with a firearm enhancement conviction, which each brought sentences of 25 years to life.

 Tony Lidgett, Chance’s defense attorney, pleaded his case throughout the proceedings for Brehmer to dismiss the firearm enhancement charge by citing Chance’s previously clean criminal record and strong community reputation.
 He said that 25 years in prison was a sufficient punishment and an additional 25 years would be a “death sentence” for Chance, who is 53.